What is Foster Care?

 Most Frequently Asked Questions

-“Don’t you get attached to the animal?” — Yes, and that is what we want for both you and the animal.
+“Don’t you get attached to the dog/cat?” — Yes, and that is what we want for both you and the pets.
 It’s fun to get to know new animals, and for your foster animal and resident animals to make new friends, too.
 Often, your resident animals will be revitalized in the presence of the rescued animal, and you will witness amazing developments in both animals.
 It’s educational to see how different dogs react to training, how they play with and teach one another.
 It’s also educational to see when any territorial problems develop and learn to deal with those, usually allowing the animals to work things out within reason, calling for crate time when the problem needs to be dealt with.
 You will fall in love with your foster animal, which is necessary to his or her rehabilitation and also leads us to the next question.

 “How can you give him up?” — This is probably the number one reason why a lot of caring people do not offer their homes for foster care: they are afraid giving the animal up will hurt too much.
-However, it’s a hard truth, but without enough foster homes, we cannot rescue and save these animals: they will die in the shelters if we don’t have space for them in our program.
+However, it’s a hard truth, but without enough foster homes, we cannot rescue and save these animals: they will die in the shelters or on the streets if we don’t have space for them in our program.
 It helps to think of your foster animal as your neighbor’s pet that you are keeping during a vacation.
 Sure, you like him and will take really good care of him, but when your neighbor gets home, you will give the pet back!
 Some of us think of ourselves as the rescued animals’ ‘aunt’ or ‘uncle,’ a loving guardian for the animal on his or her way to a permanent home.
 This is an animal that ultimately belongs to someone else, who is in our care for only a short time.
 When you give him or her up, it will be to a ‘forever home’ that this animal has been waiting for–and you will be opening a space for the next rescue that needs you so desperately.
 There is ALWAYS another rescue animal waiting for us.
 But, also, after many years of fostering, your fellow volunteers can assure you there is nothing quite as moving as seeing your beloved foster animal happy, healthy, loved, and cherished by the forever home that really wanted him or her and in some cases really needed your animal.
 It’s contagious, and we hope you will be hooked on fostering, too.

 Other Things You Need to Know